msmuenchen/php-ftpfs/README.md

 * all build dependencies of bare PHP, additionally needed are libfuse-dev and libcurl-dev
 * Non-snapshot or non-release builds will require git.
-* Around 200MB of free disk space for git builds (the PHP source is huge)
+* Around 100MB of free disk space for the build, 20-30MB for the install

 ## Install
 Either clone the repository from https://github.com/msmuenchen/php-ftpfs.git